Bandits kill newly elected LG councillor, two others, abduct several in Katsina

 Magaji Nasir, the newly elected councillor, sprayed with bullets in the attack was rushed to the Malumfashi General Hospital where he was confirmed dead.

-One of the resident from the community who spoke to Vanguard disclosed that the armed bandits, numbering over 10, stormed the Gozaki community a little after midnight, shooting sporadically.
+One of the residents from the community who spoke to Vanguard disclosed that the armed bandits, numbering over 10, stormed the Gozaki community a little after midnight, shooting sporadically.

 According to the source, two wives of the slain councillor, Magaji Nasir were also abducted by the hoodlums but later regained their freedom from the hoodlums.